MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-base-images.md

 > [!TIP]
 > Many Windows users want to containerize applications that have a dependency on .NET.
 In addition to the four base images described here, Microsoft publishes several Windows container images that come pre-configured with popular Microsoft frameworks, such as a the [.NET framework](https://hub.docker.com/_/microsoft-dotnet-framework) image and the [ASP .NET](https://hub.docker.com/_/microsoft-dotnet-framework-aspnet/) image.

+## Windows vs Windows Server

+The `Windows Server` image (3.1 GB) is slightly smaller in size from the `Windows` image (3.4 GB).
+The Windows Server image also inherits all the performance and reliability improvements from the Server Core image, has GPU support, and has no limits for IIS connections.
+To use the latest Windows Server image, you’ll need a Windows Server 2022 installation.
+The Windows image is not available for Windows Server 2022.

 ## Base images for Windows Insiders

 Microsoft provides "insider" versions of each container base image.
 These insider container images carry the latest and greatest feature development in our container images.
 When you're running a host that is an insider version of Windows (either Windows Insider or Windows Server Insider), it is preferable to use these images.
 The following insider images are available on Docker Hub: